chungbwc/TouchDesigner/README.md

 <ol>
 <li>TestScriptTOP - introduction to the use of Script TOP with basic pass through of video device input to the output window.
+<li>ScriptTOPCanny - demonstration of Script TOP with the cv2.Canny function for edge detecion.
 </ol>